dalalEg/dalalProjects/README.md

 ## 🧠 Coming Soon: More Projects

 More projects from CS50W such as:
-- Network (Twitter clone with followers, likes, and JavaScript-based SPA interface)
 - Capstone project (optional final independent full-stack project)

 ---